KyleKing/pytest_cache_assert/docs/README.md

         - I really like the ability to quickly regenerate the cached files with [--snapshot-update](https://github.com/syrusakbary/snapshottest/blob/master/snapshottest/pytest.py)
         - [There is some interesting discussion on how best to handle fields that change between tests](https://github.com/syrusakbary/snapshottest/issues/21)
 - [dirty-equals](https://github.com/samuelcolvin/dirty-equals): broadly check values (i.e. `assert result == {'counter': IsPositiveInt, ...}`, etc.) rather than accessing and checking each field individual, which makes test easier to write and output errors easier to review
+- [touca](https://github.com/trytouca/trytouca): more general implementation of snapshot-style testing using a cloud service

 ### Basic Example